A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 - And who is this ideal client that you’re targeting?

-The more specific you can be, the better.
+The more specific you are, the better.

 Ask them questions, listen to their answers, and take notes.
 This will give you valuable insights into what your coaching package should include.

-That’s because your clients will see the value in what you’re offering and be willing to pay more for it.
+You’ll also be able to charge more for your services.
+Your clients will see the value in what you’re offering and be willing to pay more for it.

 So, let’s dive into the three questions you need to answer to better understand your ideal client.